mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Few examples bellow with 100G cables, with 400G cables with fanout cables, single DPU or appliance or smart switch.

 Example of testbed for smart switch testing with:
-- 4x 400G links from test gear to the smartwitch for a total of 1.6T
+- 4x 400G links from test gear to the smart witch for a total of 1.6T
 - 9x 400G to 4x100G fanout cables between the UHDT400C and CloudStorm and Novus load modules

 ![testbed1](./testbed1.svg)

 Example of testbed for appliance or standalone DPU testing
 - all connected via 100G DAC cables
-- physical connections between many DPUs and UHD400C allow us to route traffic to the one we wish to test at that particular time via configuration.
+- physical connections between many DPUs and UHD400C allow us to route traffic to the one we wish to test at that time via configuration.

 ![testbed2](./testbed2.svg)

-Example of smartswitch testbed with all 100G DAC cables
+Example of smart switch testbed with all 100G DAC cables

 ![testbed3](./testbed3.svg)

->**NOTE**: At this point all hardware should be in the lab powered on, accesible via IP and have link up on all the interfaces.
+>**NOTE**: At this point all hardware should be in the lab powered on, accessible via IP and have link up on all the interfaces.

 ### Programing the DPU:

 At this moment we can program the DPU in 3 ways.
-- via DASH API, it assumes full SONiC stack is present and functional. (prefered method)
+- via DASH API, it assumes full SONiC stack is present and functional. (preferred method)
 - via SAI API it assumes at least one of the SAI redis or SAI thrift interfaces are available. (intermediary method)
 - via vendor specific private API (used in early development cycle before SAI or DASH is available)

 This is a test in it's own right and validates:
 - API support, single calls as well as bulk calls
 - how fast can a full dash config be loaded
-- how memory eficient the DASH implemntation is (for holding such a large config)
+- how memory efficient the DASH implementation is (for holding such a large config)

 The full DASH config for Hero test in json format can be anywhere between 10G and 20G in size adding stress on memory and compute during load time.

 ### "1 IP" test

-Minimum config posible to run traffic through.
+Minimum config possible to run traffic through.

 #### Objectives